SAP/ui5-uiveri5/docs/config/authentication.md

   selector for the first submit button and `logonButtonSelector` is the CSS selector for the second submit button.
 * idpSelector - the CSS selector for the link to log in with a different ID provider
 * frameSelector - if provided, the inoput fields are searched in this iFrame
-* redirectUrl - if provided, it overides the basicUrl that is used to synchronize on page redirect that the identitty provider initiates after successfull authentication.
+* redirectUrl - if provided, it overides the basicUrl that is used to synchronize on page redirect that the identity provider initiates after successfull authentication.
 Request arguments and fragment are removed when matching, RegExp is supported.

 Redirect to URLs that are matched with regex: